-(2) In connection with acquisitions completed in 2013, 2012 and 2011, we have certain contingent consideration obligations payable to the sellers in these transactions upon the achievement of certain regulatory and territory sales milestones.
-The aggregate undiscounted amounts potentially payable not included in the table above total \$23.9 million.
+(2) In connection with acquisitions completed in 2014 though 2011, we have certain contingent consideration obligations payable to the sellers in these transactions upon the achievement of certain regulatory and sales milestones.
+The maximum aggregate undiscounted amounts potentially payable not included in the table above total \$38.9 million.